john-forrest/eks-scaling-play/fargate-cluster/Readme.md

     terraform output --raw cluster_name

 will show the cluster name generated (used below).
 Default is "ex-fargate-cluster".
+Also:

+    terraform output --raw oidc_provider

+is required further on.